chunkyRice/test-github-desktop/README.md

 You click on the synchronize item next to the source control provider to do so.
 Now your committed files will appear, changes and all, on the github server as well

+## Synchronization and updates

+Notice that GithUb will not automatically update the view.
+If you're viewing a specific file and you've committed any changes, they will only show after you've reloaded the page.

+In the GitHub desktop utility, the changes tab will immediatley show new changes and the history tab will immediately show all commits you've performed.